 Sotsuyuu said in a flustered voice, “There must have been more on your mind than that.”

 “Nope,” he said calmly.
 “That’s all there was.
-Call it back luck, then.”
+Call it bad luck, then.”
 He could just as well been referring to a disinterested third party.

 The bitter realization occurred to Eikou—the man himself possessed no powers of self-analysis.
 His was an unexamined life.
 He had no substantive awareness of his crimes and was not about to face up to his actions and gain that awareness.
 Calling himself “trash” was the tortoise shell he crawled inside, and he was content to stay there forever.
 No words would persuade him otherwise and no words could wound him.

 Eikou tasted the gloom in the air.
 Their profound discomposure arose from that instinctive loathing for the murderer in their midst.
 Something that man completely lacked.

 Separating Shudatsu and Eikou was a barrier as solid as the iron bars in front of them.
 Surmounting that barrier was difficult enough for Eikou and his magistrates.
 Shudatsu did not even intend to try.
 He despised them no less than they detested him.